praneethchandraa/PuppetGAN/README.md

 ### Experiment 4:
 We found no activation function is being used by default in the repository.
 We added sigmoid activation to the discriminator.
 The bottleneck dimension being used is 512.
-The generated poses are better than the ones generated when there is not activation function
+The generated poses are better than the ones generated when there is no activation function.

 ![6](https://user-images.githubusercontent.com/50864401/116167615-30f48a00-a6c6-11eb-826b-328beea8330f.gif)